maxzheng/great-life-guide/README.md

    of negative ones.
 With everything that that you do, be focused while being aware of the surrounding.
    Then you are peaceful, and nothing from the outside can disturb you -- no matter what others say or do to you.

 3. **Energize your body, passion, and mind** to perform at the peak.
 Exercise regularly to build your body.
-   Do what you love, enjoy everything that you do, and be your true self to let your passion flow freely and wildly.
+Do what you love and be your true self to let your passion flow.
+Passion amplifies results in multitudes.
 Always keep learning and thinking to push the boundary of your mind.
 Finally don't forget to rest well to rejuvenate.
-   Love everything and everyone as much as you can as it amplifies results in multitudes and just feels great. :heart:

 4. **Aim at your target.** There must be a target (e.g. task, goal, mission) at any time as it provides the direction for what you want to do so you don't wander around aimlessly.
 There can be many targets, but focus at only one for a